Ada lovelace

-The Cambridge mathemetician and inventor Charles Babbage designed a number of mechanical calculating devices including the Analaytical Engine.
+The Cambridge mathematician and inventor Charles Babbage designed a number of mechanical calculating devices including the Analaytical Engine.
 He never managed to get his machine working, but versions have been built since.
 This video explains the principles: Had he succeeded, the Engine would have been the first programmable digital computer.

-Countess Lovelace, one of few women trained in mathematics, worked with Babbage and she wrote and published the first real computer program.
-She was the first of many women to do pioneering work in Computer Science.
+Countess Lovelace was one of few women trained in mathematics at the time.
+She was also the first of many women to do pioneering work in Computer Science.
+She worked with Babbage to promote his ideas and published the first real computer program, about 100 years before the first digital computer existed.

 Background notes for this talk can be downloaded here.